 - Camping, There are a few places starting from $25 a night.

-- B&B & Guest Houses, There are loads to choose from, probably best to look at the reviews on tripadvisor.
+- B&B & Guest Houses, There are loads to choose from, probably best to look at the reviews on TripAdvisor.
 Prices start from $60 a night.

 - Hotel, Again there are many from budget to the luxury hotels like the Palace.
 Prices start from $65 – $1000 a night.